 After all this, the pointer is incremented to the next memory location so that the next instruction can be fetched from memory.

 2. Decode Cycle

 The decoding of instruction is the second phase.
 In this phase, the CPU determines which instruction is fetched from the instruction and what action needs to be performed on the instruction.
 The opcode for the instruction is also fetched from memory and decodes the related operation which needs to be performed for the related instruction.

 The reading of an effective address is the third phase.
 This phase deals with the decision of the operation.
 The operation can be of any type of memory type non-memory type operation.
 Memory instruction can be categorized into two categories: direct memory instruction and indirect memory instruction.

 4. Execute Cycle

-The execution of instruction is the last phase.
+The execution of the instruction is the last phase.
 In this stage, the instruction is finally executed.
 The instruction is executed, and the result of the instruction is stored in the register.
 After the execution of an instruction, the CPU prepares itself for the execution of the next instruction.
 For every instruction, the execution time is calculated, which is used to tell the processing speed of the processor.

 Why Do We Need an Instruction Cycle?